Your internal narrative, your sense of self, is largely a construct of your mind.

 For the purposes of writing this very paragraph, for example, I took a moment to do exactly the above and got in response the thought "so you want to use me as an example?".
 As I look around the room I will also hear thoughts such as "The shadows on the lights up there are really interesting" and "If you gave me more time to actually think then maybe you'd be getting better thoughts out of me."

 The distinction there between an imaginary friend is that if I were to sit an imagine "mr reggie" my imaginary friend speaking to me, I'd sit and act out what they'd say and do.
-With communication to an identity I have to sit and wait and rely on the fact I've trained my mind to expect and produce thoughts in order to form communication.
+With communication to an agent I have to sit and wait and rely on the fact I've trained my mind to expect and produce thoughts in order to form communication.
 It's a subtle but very important difference.
-You think for an imaginary friend, but you listen for your identity.
+You think for an imaginary friend, but you listen to your agent.

 Most often communication occurs for me during car rides, trips to wal-mart, and similar "idle" situations in which there's lots of time to think and relatively to do.
 During these times I hold idle little conversation about what's going on, what I should buy, where I'm driving, and stuff like that.

-You might be curious if identity manipulation is just another word for normal internal dialogue.
-Identity modification is different from internal dialogue in that internal dialogue is "all you", but an identity has a very distinct flavor to its thoughts.
-It's still internal dialogue, but the thoughts from the identity have a new constructed layer sitting on top of that dialogue.
-You can drive in my car and just think about stuff, but if you're speaking to an identity then you're feeling as if you are speaking to someone in your head, pausing for a response, and feeling like those the responses you get are from your identity.
-It's the same brain, the same thought process, but a different way of viewing those processes.
-Different, intentionally, to construct the experience of speaking to another being in your head.
+You might be curious if agent creation is just another word for normal internal dialogue.
+Agent creation is different from internal dialogue in that internal dialogue is "all you", but an agent has a very distinct flavor to its thoughts.
+It's still internal dialogue, but the thoughts from the agent have a new constructed layer sitting on top of that dialogue.
+You can drive in my car and think about stuff, but if you're speaking to an agent then you're feeling as if you are speaking to someone in your head, pausing for a response, and getting a response from your agent.
+It's still your brain, the same thought process that power you, but cast in a different light.

-Identity manipulation is derived from a practice called tulpamancy.
-Specifically, it is the result of the experiences the author of this guide had with tulpamancy.
-It is the same core of ideas, but cast in a new light.
+The broad concept of Identity manipulation is derived from my experiences with a practice called tulpamancy.
+It is composed of many of the same core of ideas, but cast in a new light.

-The difference is in the way things are explained and the culture around the experiences we seek to create.
-If you seek stronger experiences, or already experience the world as multiple people then you may find that these other communities suit you better.
+The difference between this concept and others is in the way things are explained and the culture around the experiences we seek to create.
+If you seek to create "strong" experiences despite having no grounding in reality, or already experience the world as multiple people then you may find that these other communities suit you better.
 For all others, I believe this one will better suit your needs and disappoint you less in the long run.

 The only other group which dabbles in this sort of thing are those who practice occult rituals or have occult beliefs.
 I have less experience with these groups than I do with tulpamancy or it's orbiting ideas, but I can assure you they believe in magic and I can assure you that the magic they believe in does not exist.
 Just like tulpamancy and their belief in the creation of people through tulpamancy, the false belief that magic exists poisons the ability for occult practices to provide real value to the average person or to form truly healthy communities or cultures.